-Contents Topic Sub-topic A survey of main application types in HPC.
+Contents Topic Sub-topic Sub-topic A survey of main application types in HPC.
 For each type Problem: formal description. we?ll see: 2.
 Parallelization and performance tuning challenges.
 3. Existing approaches.
-Tools to measure, characterize and represent the Usage of performance characterization and benchmarking tools, such as software performance of HPC applications. monitoring and hardware counters.
+Tools to measure, characterize and represent the 1.
+Usage of performance characterization and benchmarking tools, such as software performance of HPC applications. monitoring and hardware counters.
 2. Hot spot detection to drive the optimization process.
 3. Application of performance models to this process.
 4. Tools for application performance representation.
-Tools for the compilation, generation and deployment of HPC Code compilation, optimization and generation in a compiler. software.
+Tools for the compilation, generation and deployment of HPC 1.
+Code compilation, optimization and generation in a compiler. software.
 2. Code optimization with a compiler.
 3. Automatic parallelization and vectorization.
 4. Software development tools.
 5. Leveraging containers for the easy deployment of HPC applications.

-Planning
+Planning g

 Methodologies / tests Competencies Ordinary class Student?s personal Total hours

 hours work hours

-Workbook A3 B1 C4 0 23 23
+Guest lecture / keynote speech A3 B1 C4 23 0 23

-Laboratory practice A1 A2 A4 A5 C1 4 66 70
+Laboratory practice A1 A2 A4 A5 C1 18 52 70

 Supervised projects B3 B4 B6 B8 B9 0 54 54

 Mixed objective/subjective test B4 B6 2 0 2

-Personalized attention 1 0 1 () The information in the planning table is for quidance only and does not take into account the beterogeneity of the students
+Personalized attention 1 0 1

+()The information in the planning table is for quidance only and does not take into account the heterogeneity of the stud dents.

-Methodologies Methodologies Description Workbook Reading educational material, watching videos and use multimedia resources.
-Instruction guided by teaching materials, especially designed for an autonomous and asynchronous learning.
-Laboratory practice Asynchronous and autonomous lab sessions, monitored by teachers, allowing students to become familiar from a practical standpoint with the issues discussed in the workbook.
+Methodologies Methodologies Description Guest lecture / Lectures, discussing the different lessons of the course.
+Students will have available all the necessary material in advance and keynote speech the teacher will promote an active attitude in the classroom, asking questions that may clarify specific aspects and leaving open issues for student reflection.
+Laboratory practice Lab sessions, allowing the students to become familiar from a practical standpoint with the issues discussed in the lectures.
 Supervised projects Guided task fulfillment: students apply the acquired knowledge to solve different problems autonomously.
 Mixed Written test/exam to show that the students have acquired the Degree's competences trained in this course by answering objective/subjective theoretical questions and solving exercises. test